Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 4. Click the submit button.
 5. Verify that an error message is displayed indicating that text is required.

+*Result:* The test passed successfully.
+An error message appeared as expected.

 #### Integration Tests: Comment Submission Integration
 **Description:** Test the integration of the comment submission with the backend.
 **Test Steps:**